American Society of Hirudotherapy

 Part I: Epidemiology and Disease Burden

 Hypertension is the single largest modifiable risk factor for cardiovascular mortality worldwide.
-Despite a comprehensive pharmacological arsenal, blood pressure control rates remain suboptimal, creating clinical demand for adjunctive interventions.
+Despite a full pharmacological arsenal, blood pressure control rates remain suboptimal, creating clinical demand for adjunctive interventions.

 1.28 billion